 According to the Programme of Prime Minister Sanna Marin’s Government, separate agreements will be drafted with university towns regarding the strategic allocation of public and private RDI funding to strengthen globally competitive ecosystems.

-The agreements will contribute to the implementation of the objectives of other national instruments under preparation, namely the National Roadmap for Research and Innovation, the Export and International Growth Programme and the Entrepreneurship Strategy.
+The agreements will contribute to the implementation of the objectives of other national instruments under preparation, namely the National Roadmap for Research and Innovation and the Export and International Growth Programme.
 Implementation of the agreements focusing on the development of innovation ecosystems will take place with the resources for sustainable urban development in the EU programming period 2021–2027.

 The objective of the agreements is to build innovation ecosystems, in other words, to intensify cooperation within networks, strengthen key competences and increase effectiveness.

 The agreements also aim to bring research projects and networks using them together into larger, mutually reinforcing competence clusters.
 A common factor for the cities involved is that their progress is based on high university-driven competence and its utilisation.

 The state has signed ecosystem agreements with the Greater Helsinki area and other university cities and towns.
-Participating cities and towns are Helsinki, Espoo, Vantaa, Tampere, Turku, Oulu, Rovaniemi, Vaasa, Joensuu, Kuopio, Jyväskylä, Lappeenranta, Lahti, Pori, Seinäjoki, Mikkeli, Kajaani and Kokkola.
+Participating cities and towns are Helsinki, Espoo, Vantaa, Tampere, Turku, Oulu, Rovaniemi, Vaasa, Joensuu, Kuopio, Jyväskylä, Lappeenranta incl.
+Imatra, Lahti, Pori, Seinäjoki, Mikkeli, Kajaani incl.
+Sotkamo and Kokkola.